 Welcome to Keresley Wood Care Home

 You'll find Keresley Wood in Coventry, Warwickshire.
-Here we provide high quality care 24 hours a day, in a homely, welcoming atmosphere.
+Here we provide nursing and respite care 24 hours a day, in a homely, welcoming atmosphere.

 The people who live here have varying needs, from specialist support to general assistance with everyday living.
 Some stay with us permanently, others for shorter periods.
 We offer nursing care, and respite care to give home carers a much needed break.

 People living here pursue their hobbies in communal and quiet lounges throughout the home.
 These areas are used for relaxing and socialising, and are great places to invite friends and families to when they visit.

 Our activities are tailored to residents' preferences and we have a full and varied events calendar.

 Professional entertainers perform regularly, and there's always something going on, from quizzes to musical events.
 We also organise trips to local places of interest including the library, park and the museum.